urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/6-pokes.md

 ### `pokeit.hoon`

 Here's a second agent.
-It takes a poke of `%inc` or `%dec` like before, but rather that updating its own state, it sends two pokes to `%pokeme`, so `%pokeme`'s state will be incremented or decremented by two.
+It takes a poke of `%inc` or `%dec` like before, but rather than updating its own state, it sends two pokes to `%pokeme`, so `%pokeme`'s state will be incremented or decremented by two.

 ```hoon